 Year 6 are the oldest children in our school.
-Working with Mr Chambers (teacher) and Mrs Baker (TA), we are an eager and entusiastic bunch and always keen to face new challenges!
+Working with Mr Chambers (teacher), Mrs Wheatley and Mrs Baker (TAs), we are an eager, kind, caring and enthusiastic bunch and are always keen to face new challenges!
 Mrs Gill likes it when we go and share our learning with her, she even comes to teach us every now and then!
 We work hard and try our best each and every day.
-We are looking forward to attending the school's Robin Wood residential in January.
-This year we will also visit Kelham Island and Crucial Crew, camp on the school field and partipate in Cycling Proficiency training (Bikeability) and (hopefully) land starring roles in the school's Christmas production.
-Year 6 is all about striving to do our best, challenging ourselves and perseverance.
+We had a wonderful time attending the school's Robin Wood residential in January.
+This year we will also visit Kelham Island and Crucial Crew, camp on the school field and participate in Cycling Proficiency training (Bikeability) and (hopefully) land starring roles in the school's production of The Lion King during the summer term.
+Year 6 is all about striving to do our best, challenging ourselves and persevering.

 In the Autumn term we began our Enterprise project, Make £5 Blossom.
 We held a 'Christmas Exttravaganza' to sell our products on the 8th December.
 We will also be selling items at this years' Summer Fair.

 This half term (Spring), we are continuing our topic, 'Stargazers'.
 We will learn about the way light travels, we will design and conduct fair tests and we will study the Space Race using a range of historical sources.
 In English, we will continue to study 'Cosmic', producing explanation texts and discussions as well as a studying myths and legends.
 We will read a range of texts, looking at vocabulary in context and authorial intent.
 We will revise verb tenses, focusing on indentifying and writing in different tenses for differet purposes.
 In maths, we will study percentages, algebra and ratio, as well as revising shape and graphs in preparation for the SATs afer Easter.